Did Not Fail

 If you are unable to get in to see someone in person, here are my favorite evidence-based, pelvic floor resources:

 As both Expecting & Empowered and Dr. Mae Hughes will frequently remind their followers, clinical expertise and scientific evidence indicate best outcomes for women who wait at least 12 weeks post-baby before returning to running.
-This 2022 article from the International Journal of Sports Physical Therapy entitled “Maximizing Recovery in the Postpartum Period: A Timeline for Rehabilitation from Pregnancy through Return to Sport” is frequently cited by PTs and worth a read in its entirety if you have a deeper interest in this subject area.
+This 2022 article from the International Journal of Sports Physical Therapy titled “Maximizing Recovery in the Postpartum Period: A Timeline for Rehabilitation from Pregnancy through Return to Sport” is frequently cited by PTs and worth a read in its entirety if you have a deeper interest in this subject area.
 The article includes helpful tables with week-by-week benchmarks.

 Waiting to Run Postpartum: Coping Strategies for Impatient Runners